LambdaGaming/Universal-Srcds-Launcher/README.md

 # Universal Source Dedicated Server Launcher
  This is a replacement launcher compatible with any GoldSrc, Source, or Source 2 dedicated server that allows you to launch your servers with additional options, without having to use a command line or manually type out parameters for a shortcut.
-The launcher supports Windows 7 and newer, and should also work on any Linux distro with Mono installed, though only Linux Mint and Manjaro have been tested.
+The launcher supports Windows 7 and newer, and should also work on any Linux distro with Mono installed.

 ![](https://raw.githubusercontent.com/LambdaGaming/GMod-Server-Launcher-Console/master/reference.PNG)
 ![](https://raw.githubusercontent.com/LambdaGaming/GMod-Server-Launcher-Console/master/reference2.png)

-# Features:
+# Features
 - Option to use legacy launcher.
 If this is enabled, most other options will be disabled since the legacy launcher will ignore them.
 - Map selection (`+map`)
   - Gets the names of maps inside the server's map folder.
 The map name can also be manually entered into the text box if the map is in a different location.